 Here’s an image of what your statement will look like and what the different parts mean:

-Evicting you from your home is always the absolute last resort.
+Evicting you from your home is always an absolute last resort.
 We will do everything we can to keep you in your home by listening to you, to get an understanding of your situation.
 We can then help you to get your rent account up to date, by offering you the right support and setting up an affordable repayment plan.

 You can contact us via web chat which can be found on the homepage of the website in the right-hand corner, or by completing the web form below.

 Sometimes it can take a few days for money to show in your account.
 It might have been a few days since we printed your statement and put it in the post, and this is why it doesn’t look up to date.
-We advise you to check you rent account amount again in a week or so using the MyAccount + app or you can request your balance using our web chat on the right hand corner of our website homepage.
+We advise you to check your rent account amount again in a week or so using the MyAccount + app or you can request your balance using our web chat on the right hand corner of our website homepage.
 To log in or set up MyAccount+ app, click here.

 If something still isn’t right, you can complete the online website form below or contact us on 0300 123 55 22.